rse-ops/ci/cmake/README.md

     runs-on: ubuntu-latest
     strategy:

-      # Failing fast means if one job fails, we cancelt the rest
+      # Failing fast means if one job fails, we cancel the rest
       fail-fast: true

       # Here is our build matrix.
 We will build each entry in container with each entry in flags, for a total of 3x3=9